marklogic-community/ml-rest-lib/README.md

       <param name="theme" required="true"/>

-in which case a request URI that doesn't have a `theme` will not match, and an attempt to call the endpoint without a `theme` will raise an error.
+in which case a request URI that doesn't have a `theme` will not match in the rewriter, and an attempt to call the endpoint without a `theme` will raise an error.

 #### Default values